peranders/tf-oke-vcn/README.md

 - The VCN must have five subnets defined.
 - The VCN must have security lists defined for the worker node subnets and the load balancer subnets.

-The OKE documentation also refers to a [oke_vcn_sample][network config with sample values], and this provider are using the values from this example, but you can change it using your own names and values.
+The OKE documentation also refers to a [network config with sample values][oke_vcn_sample], and this provider are using the values from this example, but you can change it using your own names and values.